CCMS-UCSD/MassIVEDocumentation/docs/quant/2_access_quant_2_container.md

-Each container, including at least one reanalysis, has its own page.
-Here is the example of one contaion, RMSV000000249.
+Each container, including at least one reanalysis, has its page.
+Here is the example of one container, RMSV000000249.
 It includes reanalysis (RMSV000000249.1).

 If there are multiple experiments in one MSV or PXD, we can specify one experiment in one container.

 ### Container page
 If you know the container ID, such as RMSV0000249, you can search in the main MassIVE webpage.
-Also you can access from the dataset, for example, MSV000079843 for this container.
+Also, you can access the container from the dataset, for example, MSV000079843 for this container.

 ![](img/access_quant_reanalyses/container_webpage.png)

 ### Title

-It shows the title that submitter provided in `Add Reanalysis Results` workflow.
+It shows the title that the submitter provided in the `Add Reanalysis Results` workflow.
 For this container, 'MassIVE.quant-Reanalysis'.

 ### Description